TASTE AND / OR ODOR

 A pinkish slimy film may appear in your toilet bowl, shower stall, pets dish or other places where there is a relatively moist surface.
 This film most likely results from the airborne introduction of the bacteria “Serratia Marcescens” into a moist environment.
 This bacteria moves with dust in the air and is not in the water being delivered to your home, however, given the right environment it will proliferate rapidly.

-Reddish-brown stains on sinks or plumbing fixtures.
-These stains are most often noticed along with brownish water.
+Reddish-brown stains on sinks or plumbing fixtures are most often noticed along with brownish water.
 They are found in homes of any age, although they are most common in older homes with galvanized pipe.
 Reddish brown stains may indicate rust forming in the pipes.

 Green stains on plumbing fixtures are a result of copper leaching from the plumbing in your house and is usually associated with a continuously leaking faucet .
 This is not usually a problem for District customers, although the problem may occur from time to time.
 The District does adjust the pH of the water and adds an additional chemical to reduce the tendency of copper and lead to leach into your drinking water.